Anne F. Broadbridge

-Professor Broadbridge has recently finished her second book, Women and the Making of the Mongol Empire, which investigates Chinggis Khan’s mother, wives, daughters, and daughters-in-law to see the impact they made on the creation and military expansion of the famous Mongol Empire, which is widely known as the largest contiguous land empire ever.
+Her second book, Women and the Making of the Mongol Empire (Cambridge, 2018), investigates the impact of Chinggis Khan’s mother, wives, daughters, and daughters-in-law on the creation, daily administration, and military expansion of the famous Mongol Empire, which is widely known as the largest contiguous land empire ever.

-Her research interests include the Mamluk Sultanate, the Mongol Empire, the Ottoman Empire and Temür (Tamerlane), as well as ideology, legitimacy, diplomacy, and women in history.
+Her research interests include the Mamluk Sultanate, the Mongol Empire, and Temür (Tamerlane), as well as ideology, legitimacy, diplomacy, and women in history.
 Her first book, Kingship and Ideology in the Islamic and Mongol Worlds (Cambridge, 2008), examines the conflicting ideas of kingship that the Mamluk Sultans of Egypt and Syria exchanged through diplomacy with Mongol and Turkish rulers in Southern Russia, Central Asia and Iran.

 Her articles have covered topics including women and gender under Mongol rule (2023, 2022 (two articles), 2017); Chinggis Khan’s murdered daughter (2023); Mamluk-Temürid relations (2024), diplomatic careers among Mamluks and Mongols (2019); the Mongol queen Töregene as an unexpected model of leadership (2018); the political careers of in-law families in Genghis Khan’s empire (2016); a case of Temürid-Mamluk espionage (2010); the impulse towards bringing family from home among the Mamluk elite (2008); diplomatic conventions in Egypt (2007); apostasy trials in Egypt and Syria (2006); Islamic monarchy (2004); the influence of the North African scholar Ibn Khaldun on Mamluk and Ottoman historical writing (2003); Mamluk legitimacy and the Mongols (2001) and academic rivalry and patronage in Egypt (1998).

 Medieval Middle East, Mamluk Empire, Mongols, ideology, women